martyboggs/threejs-world/_posts/2017-01-30-animation-with-tweenjs-in-threejs.md

 >It’s also good practice to never create new variables outside your init function (or however you initialise your project).
 Try to create all your target positions/rotations/scales at the start and reference them later on.
 >Another thing aim for is to not modify your variables outside the render loop.
 For example, if the user triggers an event to rotate a mesh 90 degrees, set a variable which the mesh will update to within the render loop.
 An alternative solution could be to use the below animation function with a duration of 0 seconds.
 >To use the examples below you’ll need to include and setup Tween.js in your project which you can find here: https://github.com/tweenjs/tween.js/

+The article actually sucks though (sorry, man).
+Let me show you how simple it to do awesome animations.

 Tween.js really is a great tool to use with three.js.
 It keeps an array of the tweens that are running and discards them when they are complete.